-Ultrasonography ( Ultrasonography) uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of the most widely used procedures for diagnosing heart disorders because it provides excellent images and is

 Two-dimensional ultrasonography, the most widely used technique, produces realistic two-dimensional images in computer-generated "slices."
-Stacking the slices together can re-create a three-dimensional structure.
+"Stacking" the slices together can re-create a three-dimensional structure.

 Doppler ultrasonography and color Doppler ultrasonography are commonly used to help diagnose disorders affecting the heart and the arteries and veins in the trunk, legs, and arms.
 Because these procedures can show the direction and rate of blood flow in the chambers and blood vessels of the heart, they enable doctors to evaluate the structure and function of these parts.
 For example, doctors can determine if the heart valves open and close properly, if and how much they leak when closed, and if blood flows normally.
 Abnormal connections between an artery and a vein or between heart chambers can also be detected.

-The ultrasound waves are emitted by a probe that both emits and detects ultrasound waves (transducer).
-Most often, the transducer is handheld and placed on the chest over the heart.
-The examiner places gel on the chest under the transducer to help transmit the sound waves into the chest. the transducer is connected to a computer that displays an image on a monitor and stores the image digitally.
+In transthoracic echocardiography (the most common type), the transducer is handheld and placed on the chest over the heart.
+The examiner places gel on the chest under the transducer to help transmit the sound waves into the chest.
+The transducer is connected to a computer that displays an image on a monitor and stores the image digitally.
 By varying the placement and angle of the transducer, doctors can view the heart and nearby major blood vessels from various angles and thus get an accurate picture of heart structure and function.
-Echocardiography is painless and takes 20 to 30 minutes.
+During various portions of the examination, people will need to hold their breath for about 10 seconds to ensure clear images are obtained.
+Transthoracic echocardiography is painless and takes 20 to 30 minutes.